BackendStudio

 - Import — or drag existing video, audio and images into the media bin.

 - Build — drag clips from the bin onto the timeline, then trim, split and arrange them.
+Add a title, a look, a transition.

 2. The workspace